v-gilbert/quantumbenchmarkzoo/content/business-info/other-benchmarking-initiative.md

 ### Unitary Fund Metriq (2022)

-<a href="https://metriq.info/About" target="_blank">Metriq</a> is a free collaborative platform aiming to gather benchmarking results issued from scientific papers and news.
+<a href="https://metriq.info/About" target="_blank">Metriq</a> is a free, collaborative platform that aims to integrate benchmarking definitions, dataset collections, and visualizations into a single unified workflow {% cite cosentino2026metriq %}.
 It is supported by the <a href="https://unitary.foundation" target="_blank">Unitary Fund</a >, a foundation that provides microgrants to help the development of the quantum technology ecosystem.

 <div id="darpa-qbi"></div>